 If transportation is a problem for you, then mention this to your doctor as in some locations community transport may be available to help with your journey.

 I’d like to see a specialist.
 Can you recommend a doctor who specialises in Parkinson’s?

 If you would like to see a specialist or a nurse who specialises in Parkinson’s, you should first talk with your doctor.
 Referral procedures depend where you live and your doctor will be able to suggest who else you might be able to see.

 Remember that a doctor with a special interest in Parkinson’s may have a different name, again, depending on which country you live in, for example a Neurologist, a Movement Disorder Specialist, or a Consultant in the Care of the Elderly with a special interest in Parkinson’s.

 Who should I turn to for advice and how do I access them?

 The multidisciplinary team (MDT) is a group of specially-trained professionals which your doctor will bring together to treat each of your symptoms, including the emotional and psychological, as well as the physical.
 Your doctor should be your first point of contact to access these professionals, drawing upon their various skills to manage your condition as effectively as possible.
-The team’s wide ranging expertise will enable them to advise on a number of aspects of Parkinson’s which specifically affect you, from medication and mobility to drooling and diet.
+The team’s wide ranging expertise will enable them to advise on aspects of Parkinson’s which specifically affect you.

 There are also many organisations you can turn to.
 Your local Parkinson’s organisation may also have information in your own language to help you; see Our members and Other Parkinson’s organisations contact details.